mathewgomas-alfred/mathewgomas.io/user_manual/tag_management.rst

 Adding a New Tag for a Brush
 ----------------------------

-By pressing the "+" next to the tag selection. you will get an option to add a tag.
+By pressing the :guilabel:`+` next to the tag selection, you will get an option to add a tag.
 Type in the name you want and press :kbd:`Enter`.
-You will need to go back to the "All" tag to start assigning brushes.
+You will need to go back to the :guilabel:`All` tag to start assigning brushes.

 Assigning an Existing Tag to a Brush
 ------------------------------------